 “We’d typically ask someone to leave and/or turn over their needles or alcohol,” the city’s social service administrator Aaron Geyer said.
 “Then they’d come back without them.
 If it escalated from there, it could escalate to a CT.”

 Oxford Street does not employ mental health professionals, and overnight attendants — many of whom are immigrants in precarious financial and housing circumstances themselves — are not trained in de-escalation.
+After publication, a city spokesperson said that shelter attendants are trained in Verbal Judo, a de-escalation tactic.

 The risks of going without shelter